xiaoxianyu-office/mm/Skills/Placeholders.md

 **Target Placeholders**
 -----------------
 These placeholders will return whatever target selector has been used.
 For instance <target.name> + @NearestPlayer will return the name of the player closest to the casting mob.
+The following are only some of the placeholders that can have a `target` scope, and in general any placeholder that is also present in the [Caster Placeholder](#caster-placeholders) section will also work.

 | **Target Placeholders** | **Function**                                                      |
 |:-----------------------:|-------------------------------------------------------------------|